You are now in the main content area

 Alzira Islamovic (2013)

-Alzira Islamovic is Master of Public Policy and Administration Candidate at Ryerson University.
+Alzira Islamovic is Master of Public Policy and Administration Candidate at [TMU].
 Alzira holds Batchelor of Arts Degree from Simon Fraser University, with major in sociology.
 She also holds certificate in British Columbia United Way Public Policy Institute.
 During her undergraduate career, Alzira published a paper in the local student newspaper on Canadian immigration system, and she was chosen to present a working paper at SFU Conference on the new work in social research.
 While attending university, she worked in telecommunication industry where she held several managerial positions.
 Alzira’s passion to social equality, justice and fairness led her to volunteer and eventually obtain a position at MOSAIC, one of the most reputable settlement agencies in Vancouver.
 Her hobbies include tutoring, creative writing, and biking.
 Alzira hopes to one day, continues making a difference in the lives of newcomers to Canada by working in the department of Citizenship and Immigration.

 The Canada Excellence Research Chair (opens in new window) (CERC) offers scholarships to full time MA students studying at Ryerson University on a migration and/or migrant integration-related topic.